Last updated on 2026-02-02

 The Business Administration - Management (BAM) program is tailored for students aspiring to pursue careers in business management, self-employment, or entrepreneurial ventures.
-This program offers a comprehensive understanding of various business domains, including finance, marketing, human resources, and operations.
-It equips students with essential management skills and prepares them for the dynamic workforce.
-Graduates will have the flexibility to choose from a wide range of career paths, supported by a solid foundation in modern management techniques applicable across corporate, government, and non-profit sectors.
+This program offers a comprehensive understanding of key business areas, including finance, marketing, human resources, and operations.
+Students will develop essential management skills, preparing them for diverse career paths.
+The BAM program emphasizes practical applications of modern management techniques, equipping students with the knowledge and skills necessary to thrive in various sectors, including corporate, government, and non-profit organizations.
+Graduates with a minimum average of 70% may also qualify for advanced standing in a four-year International Business Management degree program.

-The Business Administration - Management program spans a duration of 3 years and is delivered in a hybrid format.
-It is designed to provide students with a well-rounded education in business management, ensuring they are equipped with the necessary skills for various career opportunities.
+The Business Administration - Management program spans a duration of 3 years and is delivered in a hybrid format, combining both in-person and online learning.
+This program is designed to provide students with maximum flexibility in their career choices.
 Key features of the program structure include:

 - Three intakes: Fall, Winter (accelerated), and Spring (accelerated).

-- Exposure to real-life working environments through structured activities such as research projects, guest speakers, and consulting projects.
+- Opportunities for real-world exposure through structured activities such as research projects, guest speakers, and consulting projects.

-- Completion of four out of nine required courses for the Certified Human Resource Professional (CHRP) designation.
+- Completion of four courses required for the CHRP (Certified Human Resource Professional) designation.

 Featured Experiences

-The BAM program offers a variety of unique experiences that enhance learning and practical application:
+The Business Administration - Management program offers a variety of unique experiences that enhance learning and practical application:

-- Plant tours and computer simulations to understand operational processes.
+- Participation in plant tours to understand operational processes.

 Career Options